-As of December 31, 2017, Petrolympic and Squatex capitalize on these technical results and are actively preparing to move forward with the pursuit of a deep stratigraphic coring program to develop the potential of the Massé structure and to validate other prospective structures with promising hydrocarbon potential across their joint venture property.
+As of December 31, 2018, Petrolympic and Squatex capitalize on these technical results and are actively preparing to move forward with the pursuit of a deep stratigraphic coring program to develop the potential of the Massé structure and to validate other prospective structures with promising hydrocarbon potential across their joint venture property.
 The Company anticipates spending \$0.9 million on the joint venture property, subject to positive results.
 The Company's discretionary exploration activities do have considerable scope for flexibility in terms of the amount and timing of exploration expenditure, and expenditures may be adjusted accordingly.
+The operator has enough exploration credits from its past exploration activities to cover the minimum work obligation to keep the St. Lawrence Lowlands joint permits in good standing until September 1, 2019, and with Bill 18, the permits are in good standing until further notice as long as annual rents are paid by Squatex.